fatmasevinck/enetLTS/paper/paper.md

 To determine updated parameter $\lambda$ (`lambdaw`) in reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` [@Friedman21R].

-Several plots are available for the results: `plotCoef.enetLTS()` visualizes the coefficients where the sparsity can be shown clearly, `plotResid.enetLTS()` plots the values of residuals vs fitted values, and `plotDiagnostic.enetLTS()` allows to produce various diagnostic plots for the final model fit.
+Several plots are available for the results: `plotCoef.enetLTS()` visualizes the coefficients where the coefficinets which set to zeros are shown clearly, `plotResid.enetLTS()` plots the values of residuals vs fitted values, and `plotDiagnostic.enetLTS()` allows to produce various diagnostic plots for the final model fit.
 Some examples of these plots are shown in Figure \ref{fig:plotexamplesGuas}.

 ![Examples of plot functions of residuals (left); diagnostic (right)\label{fig:plotexamplesGuas}](JOSSgausNCI60.png)